 - Then once you’ve clicked Install Now you’ll be asked for the Windows 8 Consumer Preview Product Key.
 It’s DNJXJ-7XBW8-2378T-X22TX-BKG7J.

 - You’ll then have to accept the license agreement continue.

 - It will then ask you if you want to perform an Upgrade or Custom installation, choose Custom Installation

 - Now you will have to choose the new virtual hard drive that you created as the installation location, it should be the only one available to you.

-Now whenever you want to boot up Windows 8 alongside Windows 7 or another Windows OS, all you need to do is open up virtual box and start the Windows 8 Virtual Machine that you have created.
+Now whenever you want to boot up Windows 8 alongside Windows 7 or another Windows OS, all you need to do is open up a virtual box and start the Windows 8 Virtual Machine that you have created.
 It’s that simple.

-You may want to mess with some of the options in Virtual Box to optimise the performance (i.e.. allocate more memory for graphics) otherwise you should have a perfectly working virtual machine running the Windows 8 Consumer Preview.
+You may want to mess with some of the options in Virtual Box to optimize the performance (i.e.. allocate more memory for graphics) otherwise you should have a perfectly working virtual machine running the Windows 8 Consumer Preview.